-If you own a residential park home, there are specific laws which protect you and the site you stay at.
+If you own a residential park home, there are specific laws that protect you and the site you stay at.
 Laws set up by the British government came into effect in 1983.
 However, they have since seen a major update.
 British M.P.s agreed that there needs to be more power given to residential park homeowners and residents.
 With this in mind, the Mobile Homes Act of 2013 was introduced.

-The law affects those buying, selling or living in a residential park home.
+The law affects those buying, selling, or living in a residential park home.
 Many new rights for residents and obligations for park owners were introduced.
-The aim was to protect the homeowners rights and to increase transparency.
+The aim was to protect the homeowner’s rights and to increase transparency.

-In this quick guide, we will take you through everything you need to know about the Mobile Homes Act of 2013.
+In this guide, we will take you through everything you need to know about the Mobile Homes Act of 2013.
 How does it affect you as a park homeowner?
 Read on to learn all about the changes in the law, and do make sure to read our full guide on the rights you have when selling a residential park home.

 Most of the laws took effect in England as of May 2013.
 However, some changes to site licenses came through in April 2014.
-It is worth noting that different laws and guidelines apply across Wales, Scotland and Northern Ireland.
+It is worth noting that different laws and guidelines apply across Wales, Scotland, and Northern Ireland.

 The best place to read about the Mobile Homes Act 2013 online is via the Government’s official website.
 There is information for park home residents in England on their rights and obligations under the Mobile Homes Act 1983 England.
 The website offers you various guides and documents that you can download for free.